maxhbr/LDBcollector/md/bzip2-1.0.6.md

             [
                 "Scancode",
                 [
-                    "until bzip2 1.0.6 there is only one license and not two as listed in SPDX" ]
+                    "until bzip2 1.0.6 there is only one license and not two as listed in SPDX.
+Therefore we only track one such license."
+                ]
             ]
         ],